Edwin-Sanchez2003/sigmf-io/README.md

 * Pop off any forced conversion to custom data types -> the user should wrap the output of the metadata with this custom class explicitly rather than implicitly with the return value.
 This way, the user can always expect a string/object or json-supported output field when using the API, and then decide if they want to enforce spec-invariants on construction of custom objects.

 * TODO: Drive sigmf version (core:version) from the specification version enforced, or force user to specify themselves (NOT hardcoded in default json in global.h).
+* Future work may include auto-converters that can migrate datasets from older versions to newer versions.
+(Do this in a daisy-chain style, where to get from A.B.C -> X.Y.Z, you call any intermediate version migration functions, rather than trying to implement a one-to-many migration library).

 * after version 1 -> geolocation?, extensions, collections, archives?
 * Custom sigmf_io datatypes -> should be forced to use? no -> forced crashes, program may fail if incorrect format... not sure whether to go for convenience but risk crashing on malformed datasets or to go for robustness & add boilerplate when accessing fields... datatype is special because it is required for things to work at all.
 Version is also required...
 I think I need to think through handling these better in general -> should be consistent, and should give options.
 Pick one case to be the default, but make the other case optional (either default to forced usage of custom classes & optional unwrapped versions, or unwrapped by default & optional usage of custom classes).